— Scott Adams, Dilbert

-Please note that management reserve is not part of the project cost baseline.
-This is because cost baseline constitutes of funds that are authorized to be spent for planned activities of the project, and management reserves are only for activities that come up as a result of unplanned changes to project scope or cost.
+Management reserve is not part of project cost baseline because cost baseline constitutes of funds that are authorized to be spent for planned activities of the project, and management reserves are only for activities that come up as a result of unplanned changes to project scope or cost.

 Project Cost Baseline

 A baselined document is a configuration item – which means that, (a) any changes to it should be approved by the change control board, and (b) thus changed document is given a specific version.

 Baselining means formally approving a particular version of a document to be a reference for performing project work.
 Baselining will make sure that all the stakeholders use same version of the document (or project artifact) for reference, and it undergoes controlled changes.

 Cost baseline is the first output of this process.
 This gives us the Budget At Completion (BAC) of the project.

 This is a summation of estimated costs for scheduled project activities plus contingency reserves for “known unknowns”.